Gowtham0891/project2final/project/dr_template.md

 |------------|-------------------|------------------------------------------------------------------------|-----------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|
 | Asset name | Brief description | AWS size eg. t3.micro (if applicable, not all assets will have a size) | Number of nodes/replicas or just how many of a particular asset | Identify if this asset is deployed to DR, replicated, created in multiple locations or just stored elsewhere |

+S3 bucket - one in us-east-2 and another in us-west-1 used to store terraform code data and RDS data thats been Deployed

-Ubuntu-Web - Web Front end t3.micro three EC2 instances per region for a total of six EC2 instances Three stored in us-east-2 as primary and three in us-west-1 as secondary but consumed by the LB (multi region)
+Ubuntu-Web - Web Front end EC2 insstances of t3.micro each region will have three EC2 instances one for us-east-2 as primary and three in us-west-1 as secondary.

-EKS cluster in each region. - Currently used to run Prometheus/Grafana deployment. t3.medium Each EKS cluster containing at least two Nodes and deployed using multi AZ VPCs.
+EKS cluster with two nodes each for the us-east-2 and for us-west-1 used to run Prometheus/Grafana deployment. t3.medium size as per the deployment file.

 RDS (Database) Cluster - to store data for web front end / appliation db.t2.small Primary cluster in us-east-2 with a primary(writer) and secondary(read) node Replicated node in us-west-1 with a primary(writer) and secondary(read) node Multi region and Database replication used - Primary/secondary ++ Regional/Replica configuration.

-Load balancer - used to provide DNS and VIP for front end services for load balance and failover.
-One in each region consuming the VPC for the instances.
+Load balancer - One in each region us-east-2 and for us-west-1 consuming the VPC for the instances for load balancing and for the failover

-S3 bucket - used to store terraform code and possible RDS backups Deployed to us-east-2 and us-west-1

-Security keys for remote access to the EC2 instances.
-Terraform code and its details, where it is stored, its backup, how its deployed, when it was last deployed, and its last config change.
-Security groups, IAM policies, EKS policies, RDS policies, RDS backups, EC2 snapshots etc... all not part of the training but needs to be included and documented.

-Billing/cost/utilization per region is an asset to be documented but not part of this project...
+Key pairs to be created as "Udacity" in us-east-2 and us-west-1 to prove your identity when connecting to an Amazon EC2 instance.

 ### Descriptions